sajeebce/lms/COURSE_MANAGEMENT_FEATURE_SPEC.md

 - Adding a chapter supports two modes (when a Subject exists):
   - **"Use existing Chapter/Topic"** – teacher chooses from the syllabus tree; the selected name is copied into the chapter title and a link is stored.
   - **"Create custom chapter"** – standalone chapter with no external mapping.

+**Implementation Status:**

+- ✅ Add/Edit chapter form with title and description
+- ✅ Chapter rows with title, description, and lesson count chips
+- ✅ Drag handle visual (GripVertical icon) - actual drag-and-drop can be added later with dnd-kit library
+- ✅ Edit, Delete, + Add Lesson buttons per chapter
+- ✅ Delete guard with lesson count warning
+- ✅ Schema support for syllabus linking (subjectId, chapterId, topicId, sourceType fields)
+- ⏳ UI for two-mode chapter creation (syllabus vs custom) - can be added when needed
+- ⏳ + Add Activity button - will be implemented with Activity Management module

 ### 5.3 Lesson Management (Text / Document / Video)